 The USMCA is formally a new trade agreement.
 However, it is in practice nothing more than an update to the aging NAFTA.
 It includes provisions for new technologies, updated labor practices and significant protections for U.S. intellectual property holders.
 Those difference may affect your investments.

 - Trade agreements come and go, but your retirement account needs to be around forever.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The North American Free Trade Agreement has never been without controversy.
 There are pros and cons of NAFTA that translate to the USMCA as well.
 You may want to familiarize yourself with some of the intricacies if you invest in foreign companies.